suryapratapsinghsuryavanshi/solverjs/README.md

 #### Nanosecond to Microsecond => nsToUs(ns)

-The method convert nanosecond to Microsecond
+The method converts nanoseconds to Microseconds

-The nsToUs method are take nanosecond value and return corrospond microsecond value.
+The nsToUs method takes a time in nanoseconds and returns the corresponding amount of time in Microseconds.

     console.log(solverjs.nsToUs(1))
     // The output is : 0.001

-#### Nanosecond to Milisecond => nsToMs(ns)
+#### Nanosecond to Millisecond => nsToMs(ns)

-The method convert nanosecond to Milisecond
+The method converts nanoseconds to Milliseconds

-The nsToMs method are take nanosecond value and return corrospond milisecond value.
+The nsToMs method takes a time in nanoseconds and returns the corresponding amount of time in Milliseconds.

     console.log(solverjs.nsToMs(1))
     // The output is : 0.000001

 #### Nanosecond to Second => nsToSc(ns)

-The method convert nanosecond to second
+The method converts nanoseconds to seconds

-The nsToSc method are take nanosecond value and return corrospond second value.
+The nsToSc method takes a time in nanoseconds and returns the corresponding amount of time in seconds.

     console.log(solverjs.nsToSc(1))
     // The output is : 1e-9

 #### Nanosecond to Minute => nsToMi(ns)

-The method convert nanosecond to minute
+The method converts nanoseconds to minutes

-The nsToMi method are take nanosecond value and return corrospond  minute value.
+The nsToMi method takes a time in nanoseconds and returns the corresponding amount of time in minutes.

     console.log(solverjs.nsToMi(1))
     // The output is : 1.6666666666666667e-11

 #### Nanosecond to Hour => nsToHr(ns)

-The method convert nanosecond to hour
+The method converts nanoseconds to hours

-The nsToHr method are take nanosecond value and return corrospond  hour value.
+The nsToHr method takes a time in nanoseconds and returns the corresponding amount of time in hours.

     console.log(solverjs.nsToHr(1))
     // The output is : 2.777777777777778e-13

 #### Nanosecond to Day => nsToDd(ns)

-The method convert nanosecond to day
+The method converts nanoseconds to days

-The nsToDd method are take nanosecond value and return corrospond day value.
+The nsToDd method takes a time in nanoseconds and returns the corresponding amount of time in days.

     console.log(solverjs.nsToDd(1))
     // The output is : 1.1574074074074074e-14

 #### Nanosecond to Week => nsToWk(ns)

-The method convert nanosecond to week
+The method converts nanoseconds to weeks

-The nsToWk method are take nanosecond value and return corrospond week value.
+The nsToWk method takes a time in nanoseconds and returns the corresponding amount of time in weeks.

     console.log(solverjs.nsToWk(1))
     // The output is : 1.6534391534391534e-15

 #### Nanosecond to Month => nsToMm(ns)

-The method convert nanosecond to month
+The method converts nanoseconds to months

-The nsToMm method are take nanosecond value and return corrospond month value.
+The nsToMm method takes a time in nanoseconds and returns the corresponding amount of time in months.

      console.log(solverjs.nsToMm(1))
     // The output is : 3.8051750380517503e-16

 #### Nanosecond to Year => nsToYy(ns)

-The method convert nanosecond to year
+The method converts nanoseconds to years

-The nsToYy method are take nanosecond value and return corrospond year value.
+The nsToYy method takes a time in nanoseconds and returns the corresponding amount of time in years.

     console.log(solverjs.nsToYy(1))